jbakic/Shielded/README.md

     ...
     var t = Factory.NewShielded<TestClass>();

+The Factory creates a proxy sub-class, using CodeDom, which will have transactional overrides for all public virtual properties of the base class.
+It is important to know that, due to CodeDom limitations, both the getter and setter must be public!
 Such objects are thread-safe (or, at least their virtual properties are), but can only be changed inside transactions.
 Usage is simple: